FriendsOfSymfony/FOSRestBundle/README.md

 Note
 ----

-FOSRestBundle 1.x is not longer maintained, 1.8 only receives security fixes.
+FOSRestBundle 1.x is no longer maintained, 1.8 only receives security fixes.
 Please upgrade to FOSRestBundle 2.x as soon as possible.

 Documentation
 -------------